timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**1.12A.** For Multiplayer Tournaments, there are differences on how to handle infractions when compared to Head-to-Head Tournaments.
-Those differences are covered by the Multiplayer Addendum to the Infraction Procedure Guide, located at [https://timbermarijn.github.io/](https://timbermarijn.github.io/)
+**1.12A.** In multiplayer tournaments, infractions are handled differently than in one-on-one formats.
+These differences are outlined in the Multiplayer Addendum to the Infraction Procedure Guide, available [here](https://timbermarijn.github.io/multiplayer-addendum-ipg)

 # 2. Tournament Mechanics